muse254/essayshark-bot/README.md

 ```
 starts the bot.

-The cloudflare bypasser seems not to work on Google Cloud but trying it out in AWS does the trick.
+The cloudflare bypasser seems not to work on Google Cloud but trying it out in AWS, `us-east-2` does the trick.